ccollicutt/go-install-kubernetes/README.md

 ### Control Plane Node

-Use the `-control-plane` flag if the node is a control plane node.
+Use the `-c` flag if the node is a control plane node.

 Normally you would have one control plane node and `x` worker nodes.